About ParalegalEDU.org

 Our Contributors

-This project represents the joint effort of up-and-coming paraprofessionals in the field of law, experienced paralegals, and an independent team of web developers that brought the two together to achieve our mission.
+This project represents the joint effort of up-and-coming paraprofessionals in the field of law, experienced paralegals, and our team of writers.

 Gabrielle Crisp is a Certified Legal Professional (CLP) who works for a small firm in Springfield, Missouri where she specializes in family law.
 Gabrielle holds the honor of being named 2017 Paralegal of the Year for the Springfield area.